openequella/openequella.github.io/guides/PushToLMS.md

 Select the Local resources connector from the Within drop-down (in this example, it has been called ‘EQUELLA’).
 The Manage external resources results page displays for Local resources displays.

-The EQUELLA Manage external resources page displays EQUELLA resources and resource attachments that have been added to EQUELLA courses.
+The openEQUELLA Manage external resources page displays openEQUELLA resources and resource attachments that have been added to openEQUELLA courses.
 It provides functionality for viewing, sorting and filtering resources.
 Elements of this page include:

 #### Screen options
 Click Screen Options to display the screen options at the top of the page.
 One screen option is available from this page, Number of results per page.
 Select the required option from the drop-down list.
 Options available are 10, 50 or 100.